rust-lang/book/src/ch07-02-modules-and-use-to-control-scope-and-privacy.md

 Then, to bring `rand` definitions into the scope of our package, we added a `use` line starting with the name of the package, `rand`, and listing the items we wanted to bring into scope.
-Recall that in the “Generating a Random Number” section in Chapter 2, we brought the `Rng` trait into scope and called the `rand::thread_rng` function:
+Recall that in the [“Generating a Random Number”][rand]<!-- ignore --> section in Chapter 2, we brought the `Rng` trait into scope and called the `rand::thread_rng` function:

 ```rust,ignore
 use rand::Rng;